Skip to content

 Data preprocessing

 For this experiment, we fine-tune the Cosmos Reason 1 model on the 80k subset of the Physical AI Spatial Intelligence Warehouse dataset.
-Please refer to scripts/examples/reason1/spatial-ai-warehouse/
+Refer to scripts/examples/reason1/spatial-ai-warehouse/ directory for more details.

 Step 1: Download Data

-Please go to HuggingFace Physical AI Spatial Intelligence Warehouse dataset and download the dataset directly.
+Go to the HuggingFace Physical AI Spatial Intelligence Warehouse dataset and download the dataset.

 cd scripts/examples/reason1/spatial-ai-warehouse/